bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 ---

 > The **alignment container** is the rectangle that the [alignment subject](/en-US/docs/Glossary/Alignment_Subject) is aligned within.
-This is defined by the layout mode; it is usually the alignment subject’s containing block, and assumes the writing mode of the box establishing the containing block.
+This is defined by the layout mode; it is usually the alignment subject's containing block, and assumes the writing mode of the box establishing the containing block.

 #### See also